 Bhangzang Salamander Lake – It is located 14 km from Kurseong.
-In the past, it used to be a favorite place for the British and people from the neighboring towns used to hang out here frequently.
-A relatively unknown getaway among the tourist destinations in Darjeeling brought to you by naturebeyond.
+In the past, it used to be a favourite place for the British, and people from the neighbouring towns used to hang out here frequently.
+A relatively unknown getaway among the tourist destinations in Darjeeling brought to you by HUMRO TOURS.
 It is a beautiful green-tinged lake that shelters the rarest and most endangered species of salamanders – a species under threat of extinction.

 The Old Cart Road – If you are looking for serenity at its best, travel through the old cart road from Kurseong to Dilaram.
 This can be a daily walk or a car ride.
 Immediately after crossing Kurseong, you will be in the Daw hill area described earlier.
 From here on you will be passing through the ridge on one side of which is the Teesta river (though not visible from here) on the other side is the Kanchenjunga massif looming large over your head.
 There are numerous beautiful villages on this route including Chimney, Deorali, and others.
 Eventually, you will reach Bagora.
 From here you can go down a steep road to Dilaram back to the National Highway, or continue further to explore the Chattakpur forest area.
 This area is one of the best in terms of natural beauty and is also one of the least explored by tourists.